Forget retirement planning. Financial planning in pandemic times is so wobbly, that one prefers to go with the flow, and procrastinate of decisions.

 3. When am I taking the next holiday, or at least get to the the nearest multiplex or mall?

-We have led a compressed and sub-normal existence for more than a year.
+We have led a compressed and sub-normal existence for almost two years.

 HOW DOES FLEXI-WORK IMPACT LIFESTYLES AND RETIREMENT PLANS?